 The biggest attractions of Ciudad Vieja and Centro for English-speaking expats living in Montevideo is:

 - The opportunity to live in a renovated apartment in a historic building

 - Being close to the city’s best dining, theater, and other cultural events

 - The lowest average property prices of the three areas discussed in this article.

 2. Living in Montevideo’s Pocitos Area

-The Pocitos area is a secondary and more modern city center comprised of the three adjoining residential neighborhoods of Punta Carretas, Pocitos, and Buceo.
+The Pocitos area is a secondary and more modern city center comprised of the three adjoining residential neighborhoods of Punta Carretas, Pocitos, and the west-edge of Buceo.
 Outside of Centro, the Pocitos area has the most restaurants, hotels, and nightlife.
 All three of these communities have unique characteristics, but for the purposes of this overview, we will lump them together.

 The attractions of the Pocitos area are: